MadKudu/hookspot/README.md

 ### Why do you use this logic to generate a random number?
 The benefit of using a deterministic number generation is that it offers full transparency on where the number comes from and remove any question of "hidden bias".
 In other words, if there is a bias with the way the number is generated, it is transparent to all parties and can be easily reproduced on any data set.

+It also ensures that the same user always stays in the same test bucket.

 # Credits
 - Paul Cothenet at MadKudu
+- Sam Levan at MadKudu
 - Hanan Ayad at Shopify
 - Adam McCabe at Shopify